elylucas/nest-ngconf/Guide.md

 If you are using VSCode, install the extension '[Project Snippets](https://marketplace.visualstudio.com/itemdetails?itemName=rebornix.project-snippets)' if you would like to use the included snippets.
 If not, you can copy or type in the code straight from this guide.

 That's all!

+## Introduction

+In this workshop, we will cover how to build out a full-stack TypeScript application using Angular, Ionic, and NestJS.
+As Angular devs, you already know how powerful TypeScript is.
+We will take the power of TypeScript and learn how to use it on the backend.

+## Meet Nest

+[NestJS](https://nestjs.com) (just Nest from here on out), is a Node framework meant to build server-side applications.
+Not only is it a framework, but it is also a platform to meet many backend application needs, like writing APIs, building microservices, or doing real-time communications through web sockets.
+For us Angular devs, it is an excellent solution to write our backends with because it fits in so well with the rest of our ecosystem.

+## Meet Ionic

+[Ionic](https://ionicframework.com) is a UI framework for building mobile first web applications.
+Ionic provides around 100 UI widgets that give your app a native user experience and lets you code with the technologies you know and love, like Angular, TypeScript, and HTML/CSS.
+With Ionic, you can create native iOS, Android, and Progressive Web Apps with one code base.

+We will use Ionic in this workshop as our UI library.
+However, no previous experience with Ionic is required.

 ## Lab 1